Have you ever stopped to analyze the words you use to express positive vs. negative emotions?

-Tiffany Watt Smith, for instance, listed 154 different worldwide human emotions.
+Tiffany Watt Smith, for instance, listed 154 mixed universal human feelings.

-It is interesting to note that some of the emotions on the list retain their names in their language of origin.
+It is interesting to note that some of the emotions on the list retain their names in original languages.

-For example, “dépaysement”, which refers to the feeling of being away from home, both good and bad, is expressed in its original French.
+For example, “dépaysement,” which refers to the feeling of being away from home, both good and bad, is expressed in original French.
 We may be tempted to think that its meaning is similar to that of the word “homesickness”, used in English, but it is uniquely distinct.

-But a mere list of emotions seems to fall short when we consider that not all emotions feel as strong as others.
+But a mere list of emotions seems to fall short when we consider that not all feelings feel as strong as others.

-Some emotion words seem almost synonymous, but, at a closer glance, we may find that one word has a stronger connotation than another.
+Some emotion words seem almost synonymous, but, at a closer glance, we may find that one word has a more definite connotation than another.

-In an effort to categorize emotions, the book The Hourglass of Emotions identified four different emotional dimensions with intensities that vary across a point spectrum from +3 to -3 (for example, with ecstacy coming in at +3 and ranging over to its opposite, grief, at -3).
+To categorize emotions, the book The Hourglass of Emotions identified four different emotional dimensions with intensities that vary across a point spectrum from +3 to -3 (for example, with ecstasy coming in at +3 and ranging over to its opposite, grief, at -3).

 Other researchers have devised a similar system, identifying six emotional axes consisting of opposite emotions that vary in intensity.
-Still, it is difficult to quantify emotions.
+Still, it is challenging to quantify feelings.

 Positive vs. negative emotions